Darcy Nyone MFT, LPC

 Counseling is a collaborative venture by both clients and the counselor.
 My role as a counselor is to provide a safe and trusting environment where the clients' views are respected and upheld as valuable and significant.
 I view people in a holistic manner, taking into account their spiritual, physical, emotional, intellectual, relational, and social needs.
 My approach to counseling blends attachment theory, a strengths-based approach, cognitive-behavioral therapy, and dialectical-behavior therapy skills.
 I strive to help clients identify their strengths and resources to form attainable goals for themselves.
 I believe change is possible and healthy functioning is attainable.
 After treatment, clients should be able to use new behaviors and thoughts to feel less distressed when faced with the situations that formerly caused turmoil.

-Darcy is married, has a young son, and has lived in Oregon for her adult life.
-She enjoys the outdoors, traveling, caring for her son, and spending time with friends and family.
+I am married, have two young children, and have lived in Oregon for most of my life.
+I enjoy the outdoors, traveling, caring for my children, and spending time with friends and family.